liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/best-practices-for-sql-server-in-a-sharepoint-server-farm.md

 - Do not enable auto-create statistics on SharePoint content databases.
 Enabling auto-create statistics is not supported for SharePoint Server.
 SharePoint Server configures the required settings during provisioning and upgrade.
 Manually enabling auto-create statistics on a SharePoint database can significantly change the execution plan of a query.
 The SharePoint databases either use a stored procedure that maintains the statistics (proc_UpdateStatistics) or rely on SQL Server to do this.

 - For SharePoint Server 2013, Maintenance Plans are managed by SharePoint:
-  - SQL statistics are managed by the health rule "Databases used by SharePoint have outdated index statistics" that calls proc_updatestatics
+  - SQL statistics are managed by the health rule "Databases used by SharePoint have outdated index statistics" that calls proc_updatestatics.
-  - Content databases have the Auto Update Statistics property set to **False**
+  - Content databases have the Auto Update Statistics property set to **False**.

 - For SharePoint Servers 2016 and 2019, SQL administrator must create [Maintenance Plans](/sql/relational-databases/maintenance-plans/maintenance-plans?view=sql-server-2017&preserve-view=true) for SharePoint content databases:
   - SQL statistics are not managed by the health rule "Databases used by SharePoint have outdated index statistics"
-  - Content databases have the Auto Update Statistics property set to **True** `
+  - Content databases have the Auto Update Statistics property set to **True**.

 - Set max degree of parallelism (MAXDOP) to 1 for instances of SQL Server that host SharePoint databases to make sure that a single SQL Server process serves each request.